geocomPP/sdv/chapter.md

 of plot commands and assigning them to a single R object called `map`.
 If you type `map` into the command line, R will then execute the code and generate the plot.
 By\
-specifing the `fill` variable within the `aes()` (short for 'aesthetics') arguement, ggplot2 colours the countries using a default colour pallette and automatically generates a legend. `geom_polygon()` tells ggplot2 to plot polygons.
-As will be shown in the next section these defaults can be easily altered to produce different maps.
+specifying the `fill` variable within the `aes()` (short for 'aesthetics') argument, ggplot2 colours the countries using a default colour palette and automatically generates a legend. `geom_polygon()` tells ggplot2 to plot polygons.
+As will be shown in the next section these defaults can be easily altered to change a map's appearance.

 ~~~~ {.r}
 map <- ggplot(wrld.pop.f, aes(long, lat, group = group, fill = pop_est)) + geom_polygon() +